Nags-gk/my-website-repo/README.md

 ## Project Overview

-**My Website Portfolio** is a personal portfolio website project built with HTML, CSS, and JavaScript.
+This is a personal portfolio website project built with HTML, CSS, and JavaScript.
 It showcases a professional online presence with a clean, responsive design and includes a dashboard for extended functionality.
 The project is deployed on GitHub Pages and demonstrates modern web development practices including responsive design, accessibility standards, and Material-UI integration.

 ## Project Concept